nicola-lunghi/TonexOneController/README.md

 - Download the release zip file from the Releases folder and unzip it
 - Press and hold the "Boot" button on the Waveshare board
 - Connect a USB-C cable to the Waveshare board and a PC
-- Run the programmer exe (note: this is provided as a binary package by Espressif Systems)
+- Run the programmer exe on a Windows PC (note: this is provided as a binary package by Espressif Systems, refer to https://www.espressif.com/en/support/download/other-tools)
+- Note that Linux and Mac are supported via a Python script.
+Refer above link.
 - Flash the image into the Waveshare module
 - When finished, disconnect the USB cable
 - Follow the Operation instructions